 The Art History Museum is open Tuesday-Sunday: 10:00-18:00 (Thursdays till 21:00).
-The price of admission is 18 EUR.
+The price of admission is 21 EUR, pricey I know but worth every cent.
 For your convenience, you can book your ticket online here.

 After a grueling tour of the Art History Museum, you should treat yourself to a fantastic lunch at Naschmarkt.
 In addition to being a great lunch spot, the Naschmarkt is Vienna’s largest and most famous outdoor produce market.
 It’s certainly one of the best open-air markets that I’ve come across in Europe.

 It occupies what was originally the riverbed of a branch of the Danube River, which was diverted and paved over during the massive public works projects of the 19th century.
 Undoubtedly the liveliest market in the city, you’ll find packed rows of polished and stacked fruits and vegetables competing for visual appeal among the hundreds of stalls.

 Life here starts at 06:00 when vendors selling flowers, meat, and fish open their stalls.
 On the weekends’ farmers from outside the city offer their produce and on Saturdays, a bustling flea market takes place at the tail end of the market where you can find everything from antiques to second-hand clothing.